The location where Judy Placido and Sal Lupo were shot

 Later that night, at around 3.10 a.m., Placido and Lupo were having a cigarette in the parked car on 211th Street when Berkowitz suddenly walked up to the passenger side and opened fire.

 When the window smashed into pieces, they initially believed that someone was throwing rocks at the vehicle.
-Although they had both been shot, it took some time before they gathered their thoughts and noticed their injuries.
+Although they had both been shot, it took some time before the shock wore off and they noticed their injuries.

 Lupo suffered a wound to his right forearm.
 Placido's injuries were far more serious, as she was hit in the temple, neck, and shoulder.

 When Lupo ran back to Elephas to get help, Placido stumbled out of the car and attempted to follow him.
-However, she collapsed in the middle of the street moments later.
+However, she collapsed in the middle of the street a few moments later.

 Remarkably, the 17-year-old managed to survive the attack, as the bullet that struck her in the back of the neck had passed through Lupo's forearm and lost some of its velocity.
 It also narrowly missed her spine by a few millimeters.